arunkumarbhattar/checkedc-libjpeg-tutorial/README.md

 put_scanline_someplace(row, row_stride);
 ```

+Another compiler error is raised because libjpeg using the standard library
+header `setjmp.h` for error handling.
+This header file does not yet have
+a checked version, so we need to surround calls to its functions in
+`_Unchecked` blocks.

-The exact fix required is again provided in a patch file.
+The exact fixes required are again provided in a patch file.

 ```{.bash file=tutorial.sh}
 git apply < patches/pragma_fixes.patch